DavidKozdra/cork-board/README.md

 # cork-board
-A digital bulletin bord for groups
+A digital bulletin bord for groups to organize and communicate.